zikula-modules/Scribite/Resources/doc/installationAndUsage.md

 For advanced users, it is possible to exert fine-grained control on exactly how you would like your editors to work.
 You can do this through module and textarea overrides.

-If you would like a specific module to use an editor different than the default, you can set this as a module override by selecting the module and choosing an editor.
+If you would like a specific module to use an editor different from the default, you can set this as a module override by selecting the module and choosing an editor.

 If you would like to assign specific editor parameters to a textarea for use in the template or you would like to